IDEX (IEX)

 IDEX Net Debt Position

-We enjoyed seeing IDEX beat analysts’ organic revenue expectations this quarter.
-We were also glad its EBITDA outperformed Wall Street’s estimates.
-On the other hand, its revenue guidance for next quarter missed.
-Overall, we think this was a solid quarter with some key areas of upside.
-The stock traded up 1.8% to $170 immediately following the results.
+We enjoyed seeing IDEX beat analysts’ revenue expectations this quarter.
+We were also happy its organic revenue narrowly outperformed Wall Street’s estimates.
+On the other hand, its EPS guidance for next quarter missed and its full-year EPS guidance fell slightly short of Wall Street’s estimates.
+Overall, this print was mixed but still had some key positives.
+The stock remained flat at $201.66 immediately after reporting.

 13. Is Now The Time To Buy IDEX?

-We see the value of companies helping their customers, but in the case of IDEX, we’re out.
+IDEX falls short of our quality standards.
 Although its revenue growth was decent over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
 And while the company’s powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, the downside is its flat organic revenue disappointed.

-IDEX’s P/E ratio based on the next 12 months is 21.3x.
-At this valuation, there’s a lot of good news priced in - we think other companies feature superior fundamentals at the moment.
+IDEX’s P/E ratio based on the next 12 months is 24.3x.
+This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.